webplatform/docs-wpd/Infrastructure/analysis/2014-Improvements_plan/index.md

 What should be done once the previous requisites are met.

+* WebPlatform Accounts
+** Create shared component (i.e. using composer)
+** Factor out specific to MediaWiki as an extension, use new shared PHP component

 * On [db, postgres] VM types:
 ** Send backups to DreamObjects after a month, purge local copy
-* Make secondary sections of the site under SSL
-** blog
-** project

 * Setup alerts (aremysitesup is insufficient)
 * Rework Varnish files: compression is not working from Fastly, fix ESI
 * Make Fastly VCL to point to salt master with basic "server maintenance in progress" page if origin is unresponsive
-* Upgrade to latest Ubuntu 14.04 LTS version, and their configured services for each VM types;
+* '''Upgrade to latest Ubuntu 14.04 LTS version''', and their configured services for each VM types;
 ** source

+* Improve Fastly service configs:
+** ''www.webplatform.org'' fastly service to be completely cookie less, hold DreamObject images (instead of static.webplatform.org)
+** Deprecate ''static.webplatform.org'' fastly service
+** Each services to use consistent ''static error pages'' ** Each services to use to a minimum Fastly web UI and instead use source-controlled VCL files ** See if Fastly VCL supports to include secondary VCL to hold private data

-* Improve error pages when communication problem (other "guru meditation" left) ** Create human comprehensible explanation messages for each of them ** See [http://docs.fastly.com/guides/backend-servers/503-error-explanations Fastly specific errors documentation] ** See sample [http://www.webplatformstaging.org/errors/503.html 503 error page static version]
+* Improve ''static error pages'' when communication problem (other "guru meditation" left) ** Create human comprehensible explanation messages for each of them ** See [http://docs.fastly.com/guides/backend-servers/503-error-explanations Fastly specific errors documentation] ** See sample [http://www.webplatformstaging.org/errors/503.html 503 error page static version]